piegope/doc/docs/en/rdm/mac/data-sources/data-sources-types/advanced-data-sources/microsoft-sql-server/index.md

 ## Configuration

-Consult the [Configure SQL Server](/rdm/mac/data-sources/data-sources-types/advanced-data-sources/microsoft-sql-server/configure-sql-server/) topic for more information on the configuration.
+Consult [Configure SQL Server](/rdm/mac/data-sources/data-sources-types/advanced-data-sources/microsoft-sql-server/configure-sql-server/) for more information on the configuration.

 ## Settings